Destiny Poem by (TPAC) Alexander Coppedge

 Destiny

-All these people, facing labor-sold tarts, had a hard occurrence, twirl folks, as tiny darts, sightless owner's law confront, replaceable all, held total value, as used parts, said the final tallies.
+All these people, facing labor-sold tarts, had a hard occurrence, twirl folks, tiny darts, sightless owner's law confront, replaceable all, held total value, as used parts, said the final tallies.

 We, at work, recall a fit this mount placement, directs high a not ball upwards, team actions by, it's a boulder, lift a gigantic rock up; balance fully: to equal a flat wall.